openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Windows.md

 ### SGX1 with Flexible Launch Control (FLC) Prerequisites

 Instructions to install Intel's PSW, Intel's Data Center Attestation Primitives, and related dependencies can be found [here](Contributors/WindowsManualSGX1FLCDCAPPrereqs.md).

+These prerequisites can be skipped if installing for Simulation Mode.

 ## Download and install the Open Enclave SDK NuGet Package